 Dumka is famed as the land of tribals.
-It is one of the oldest districts and also the headquarter of Santhal Pargana divison in Jharkhand.
+It is one of the oldest districts and also the headquarter of Santhal Pargana division in Jharkhand.
 The city is all through filled up with mesmerising beauty.
 Gigantic mountains, splendid landscapes, serene rivers and stretches of greenery in the valleys are a treat to the eyes.

 Hills, forests and rivers bound the district from all direction.
-It is mostly located on an upland area where hills run across from North to South.
+It is mostly located in an upland area where hills run across from North to South.
 Lagwa Hills situated near Nonihat possesses a charismatic beauty which makes Dumka an idyllic spot.
 It is an ideal place for those interested in trekking as the view from the top of the hill is spellbinding.

-Best time to Visit Dumka
+Best Time To Visit Dumka

 Dumka is well connected by roadways.
 Railway connection is also present from Jasidih.
 Upcoming new railway lines will make this place more accessible.